osborngh/blog/gh_blog/content/posts/post-1.md

 # [(1, 4), (2, 5), (3, 6)]
 ```

 2. Padding with a constant value (None) to make all iterables have equal length.
+In this case, itertools.zip_longest() is used instead of zip().

 ```python
 import itertools